LGN520/farreach-public/README_for_Bmv2.md

 		- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**)
 		- Note: as the time for evaluation is relatively long, you may want to run scripts in the background
 			- **Make sure that you use `screen` or `nohup` to run each script in the background, otherwise the script will be killed by OS after you log out from the ssh connection**
-		+ Note: **before and after each experiment, run `scriptsbmv2/remote/stopall.sh` to forcely kill all processes to avoid confliction**
+		+ Note: **before and after each experiment, run `killall python server controller switchos simple_switch ovs-testcontroller` to forcely kill all processes to avoid confliction**

 </br>